enordquist/enordquist.github.io/_pages/about.md

 Long-term goal: Professor at PUI
 ---
 <div style="text-align: justify">
-I am working towards becoming a professor at a primarily undergraduate-serving institution teaching physical chemistry and using a small research program to enhance the learning experience of my students.
-I've learned that that computational chemistry lends itself nicely to compartmentalized projects with low cost while <a href="teaching/mentoring">mentoring undergraduates</a> and <a href="posts/2022/12/1stclass">guiding first-years through mini-projects</a> .
+I am working towards becoming a professor perhaps at a primarily undergraduate institution teaching physical chemistry and leading a research program in computational biophysical methods to understand protein structure-function and protein-ligand interactions.
+I've learned that that computational chemistry lends itself nicely to projects doable by undergraduates while <a href="teaching/mentoring">mentoring undergraduates</a> and <a href="posts/2022/12/1stclass">guiding first-years through mini-projects</a> .
 </div>